kth-step/HOL4P4/hol/p4_from_json/README.md

 `petr4_to_hol4p4.sml` is the internal mechanism of `petr4_to_hol4p4_dir.sh` that does the actual format transformation from petr4 JSON to HOL4P4. `petr4_to_hol4p4Script.sml` holds the theorems needed for this, and `petr4_to_hol4p4Syntax.sml` the syntax library.

-## Some notes on program transformations
+## Program transformations

-In order to accomodate P4 programs in the syntax of HOL4P4, a bit of desugaring must be done.
-The most significant of these concern inlining.
+In order to accommodate P4 programs in the syntax of HOL4P4, a bit of desugaring must be done.

+### Nested programmable blocks

+The most significant program transformation concerns inlining of nested blocks.
 Currently, only nested control blocks are supported and not nested parser blocks.
 This works in the following manner:

 When instantiated blocks are applied (called), the apply block (body) of the nested block is inlined in the parent block, with all variables and tables prefixed with the instance name.
 The copy-in copy-out mechanism of block parameters is handled as follows: